Blue-Rocket/BRScroller/README.md

 * **SimpleViewController**

-  A very simple demonstration of `BRScrollView` that shows how the basic principles of managed page views are handled.
+  A very simple demonstration of `BRScrollerView` that shows how the basic principles of managed page views are handled.
 If you've every coded a `UITableViewController` you should feel right at home.